<img height="1" width="1" style="display:none" src="https://pool.admedo.com/pixel?id=152384&amp;t=img">

 The penny dropped.

-I was horrified to realise I had never taken enough time to acknowledge what she was doing well.
-I had focused too much on what needed improvement.
+David was horrified to realise he had never taken enough time to acknowledge what she was doing well.
+He had focused too much on what needed improvement.

-I changed my approach, and started offering clear, precise and genuine praise, along with constructive feedback when it was needed.
-Two years later, she called me to say she had just received a major promotion, and that my balanced feedback had played an important role in her development.
+After that, David changed his approach, and started offering clear, precise and genuine praise, along with constructive feedback when it was needed.
+Two years later, that same team member called David to say she had just received a major promotion, and that his balanced feedback had played an important role in her development.

-That moment reinforced a critical leadership lesson.
+That moment reinforced a critical leadership lesson for David.
 People need feedback on what they’re doing well just as much - if not more - than what they need to improve.
 We have a language for that now; psychological safety.

 The practical takeaways